 Technical information about this website’s accessibility

-NHS England and Improvement is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The NHS England is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 The content listed below is non-accessible for the following reasons.

 Non-compliance with the accessibility regulations

 - PDF files (published after September 2018) are not fully accessible.

 We do not have the original source material to recreate a better pdf file.
 The PDFs (annual reports) are not essential to user understanding and using this services.